open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 * `exportTimeoutMillis` - how long the export can run before it is cancelled.
   The default value is 30000 (milliseconds).

+One possible implementation of periodic exporting MetricReader is to inherit from `MetricReader` and start a background task which calls the inherited `Collect()` method at the requested `exportIntervalMillis`.
+The reader's `Collect()` method may still be invoked by other callers.
+For example,

+* A user configures periodic exporting MetricReader with a push exporter and a 30 second interval.
+* At the first 30 second interval, the background task calls `Collect()` which passes metrics to the push exporter.
+* After 15 seconds, the user decides to flush metrics for just this reader.
+They call `Collect()` which passes metrics to the push exporter.
+* After another 15 seconds (at the end of the second 30 second interval), the background task calls `Collect()` which passes metrics to the push exporter.

 ## MetricExporter

 `MetricExporter` defines the interface that protocol-specific exporters MUST